 The three DMC3 and the CBNT-1 satellites are built by Surrey Satellite Technology Ltd. The De-OrbitSail is built by Surrey Space Centre.

-The three satellites each with a height of about three metres within the existing payload fairing or the heat shield of the was a challenge.
+The three satellites each with a height of about three metres within the existing payload fairing or the heat shield of the PSLV was a challenge.
 Thus, a circular L-adaptor and a triangular Multiple Satellite Adapter-Version 2 (MSA-V2) were newly designed and realised by Isro for this specific purpose, said Isro.

 The PSLV-XL, which costs around Rs 140 crore, is operated in four stages and has a vehicle lift-off mass of 320 tonne and a height of 44.4 metre.